Site of Special Scientific Interest: Legal status

 Following devolution, legal arrangements for SSSIs (Scotland, England, Wales) and ASSIs (Northern Ireland) differ between the countries of the UK.
 The Isle of Man ASSI system is a separate entity.

 NatureScot publishes a summary of the SSSI arrangements for SSSI owners and occupiers (other than public bodies) which can be downloaded from its website.
 Legal documents for all SSSIs in Scotland are available on the SSSI Register, hosted by The Registers of Scotland.
 Further information about SSSIs in Scotland is available on the NatureScot website.

 The decision to notify an SSSI is made by the relevant nature conservation body (the appropriate conservation body) for that part of the United Kingdom: Northern Ireland Environment Agency, Natural England, NatureScot or Natural Resources Wales.
 SSSIs were originally set up by the National Parks and Access to the Countryside Act 1949, but the current legal framework for SSSIs is provided in England and Wales by the Wildlife and Countryside Act 1981, amended in 1985 and further substantially amended in 2000 (by the Countryside and Rights of Way Act 2000), in Scotland by the Nature Conservation (Scotland) Act 2004 and in Northern Ireland by the Nature Conservation and Amenity Lands (Northern Ireland) Order 1985.
 SSSIs are also covered under the Water Resources Act 1991 and related legislation.

 An SSSI may be made on any area of land which is considered to be of special interest by virtue of its fauna, flora, geological or physiographical / geomorphological features.

-SSSI notification can cover any "land" within the area of the relevant nature conservation body, including dry land, land covered by freshwater.
+SSSI notification can cover any "land" within the area of the relevant nature conservation body, including dry land, land covered by fresh water.
 The extent to which an SSSI/ASSI may extend seawards differs between countries.
 In Scotland an SSSI may include the intertidal land down to mean low water spring or to the extent of the local planning authority area, thus only limited areas of estuaries and coastal waters beyond MLWS may be included.
 In England, Natural England may notify an SSSI over estuarial waters and further adjacent waters in certain circumstances (section 28(1A & 1B) of the Wildlife and Countryside Act 1981 as amended by Part 2 of Annex 13 of the Marine and Coastal Access Act 2010).

 Access to SSSIs is the same as for the rest of the countryside of the relevant country.
 Most SSSIs/ASSIs are in private ownership and form parts of working farms, forests and estates.
 In Scotland, people may use their rights of responsible access to visit SSSIs.